-What’s escalates Bluestacks on the list as one of top-notch, is that it offers a free-hassle installation process and the User Interface is outstanding as well.
+What escalates Bluestacks on the list as one of top-notch is that it offers a free-hassle installation process, and the User Interface is outstanding as well.

 You can rather root Bluestacks easily and enjoy all the best benefits that rooting has to offer.

-Bluestack is undoubtedly a superior service and as such it eventually demands more from your system to delivers the best output such as 4GB of RAM is a minimum ask.
+Bluestack is undoubtedly a superior service, and as such it eventually demands more from your system to deliver the best output, such as 4GB of RAM is a minimum ask.
 Any less than this would give you some trouble.

-Bluestack was one of the first and best Android emulators in the market but constant crashes make a bad user experience.
-Now the newer version is much stable.
+Bluestack was one of the first and best Android emulators in the market, but constant crashes make a bad user experience.
+Now the newer version is much more stable.

 5. Andy – Free